Transportation and Infrastructure Systems Engineering

 The Harold Michael Traffic Operations Laboratory provides students with state of the art traffic signal controllers and equipment for conducting probe vehicle data collection, aircraft operations counts, and time lapse photography.
 The laboratory also has real-time traffic feeds from the Indiana Department of Transportation and the Purdue Airport that are used for "big data" analysis research.
 Students using the laboratory work closely with state and local transportation colleagues on solving applied traffic engineering problems.

-The Purdue Driving Simulator Laboratory at NEXTRANS, the USDOT Region V Regional University Transportation Center is a quasi-living laboratory for mobility and safety research, interactive learning, and outreach.
+The Purdue Driving Simulator Laboratory is a quasi-living laboratory for mobility and safety research, interactive learning, and outreach.
 The DSL will develop behavioral and operational models and assess impacts to address current and emerging needs of the USDOT, state and local DOTs, and private sector firms in the information and locational services domains.